mapbox/wikimama/README.md

 # OSM <-> Wikidata matching

 This repo contains scripts to aid in manually matching OSM IDs to Wikidata IDs.

-### Requirement
-Node version >= 6
+See https://wiki.openstreetmap.org/wiki/Wikidata for details.

 ### Setup

+Use node version >= 6

-1. `npm link`
+- `npm link`
-2. `pip install -r requirements.txt`
+- `pip install -r requirements.txt`
-3. `match-wikidata-osm --file input.csv`
+- `match-wikidata-osm --file input.csv`

 #### batch-match.js

 batch-match.js takes a CSV of places and queries Overpass for OSM features, then Wikidata for neighboring entities, runs a match based on geographic distance and levenshtein distance.
 It finally writes the possible matches into a CSV for manual verification.

 `node batch-match.js --file input.csv`

 `input.csv` is expected in this format: